gutolizar/Meta-Frontend-Developer-Professional-Certificate/README.md

 A closer look into strings with CONCATENATE and then OBJECT METHODS, typeOf operator and finally Error Handling.
 In Error Handling i got to see TRY and CATCH statement, THROW, and how to use it to solve problems with syntax, logical and all the other common errors.

-#the upcoming courses which is inside the full certificate i'll insert in due time.
+#the upcoming courses which is inside the full certificate i'll update in due time.